-3) Quarterly Distribution of Available Cash
+4) Quarterly Distribution of Available Cash

-The Company agreement provides that beginning October 1, 2008, the minimum quarterly distributions on the common units will start accruing at the rate of \$0.0675 per quarter (\$0.27 on an annual basis) in accordance with the Partnership Agreement.
+The Company's Partnership Agreement provides that beginning October 1, 2008, the minimum quarterly distributions on the common units will start accruing at the rate of \$0.0675 per quarter (\$0.27 on an annual basis).
 In general, the Company intends to distribute to its partners on a quarterly basis, all of its available cash, if any, in the manner described below.
 "Available cash" generally means, for any of its fiscal quarters, all cash on hand at the end of that quarter, less the amount of cash reserves that are necessary or appropriate in the reasonable discretion of the general partners to:

-- provide for the proper conduct of the Company's business including acquisitions and debt payments; - comply with applicable law, any of its debt instruments or other agreements; or provide funds for distributions to the common unitholders during the next four quarters, in some circumstances.
+- provide for the proper conduct of the Company's business including acquisitions and debt payments; - · comply with applicable law, any of its debt instruments or other agreements; or provide funds for distributions to the common unitholders during the next four quarters, in some circumstances.